 Applications will be ranked according to local resource concerns and the amount of conservation benefits the work will provide.
 Applications demonstrating the highest environmental benefit will be awarded contracts until NH EQIP funds have been exhausted.

-While NRCS accepts applications on a continuous basis, the following were/are NH’s selected 2015 application batching dates:
+NRCS accepts applications on a continuous basis, but has established the following batching dates:

 Implementing the Contract and Getting Paid

 Once you have been selected and sign the contract, you will be provided standards and specifications for completing the practice(s) and you will have a specified time to implement them.
 The contract will be carried out, in part, according to the conservation plan that you developed.
 Once the work is implemented and inspected, you will receive the predetermined payment rate for the work if it meets NRCS standards and specifications.
 All practices established with EQIP funding must be maintained for the life span of the practice.
 Most approved practices for New Hampshire are listed on the other side of this page.